Incorporating STEM Into Your HomeschoolOctober 5, 2022

-Incorporating STEM (Science, Technology, Engineering, and Math) skills in your homeschool is becoming more important.
-It’s especially important when it comes to future employment opportunities.
-Check out these stats about STEM jobs from the Bureau of Labor Statistics.
+Incorporating STEM (Science, Technology, Engineering, and Math) skills in your homeschool is becoming more and more important.
+It’s especially vital when it comes to future employment opportunities.
+Check out these stats about STEM jobs from the Bureau of Labor Statistics:

 - Between 2017 and 2027, the number of STEM jobs will grow 13 percent, compared to 9 percent for non-STEM jobs.